Drizin/CodegenCS/src/Tools/dotnet-codegencs/README.md

 In the command above, `--File` is an option of `template run` and defines the default output file, while `-p:SingleFile` is a template-specific option (SimplePocos option) and defines that all POCOs should be generated into that single file.
 If we don't specify `-p:SingleFile` then SimplePocos will generate each file on it's own [`<TableName>.generated.poco`](https://github.com/CodegenCS/Templates/blob/main/DatabaseSchema/SimplePocos/SimplePocos.cs#L314).
-If we specify `-p:SingleFile` but don't specify a `--File` then the default output file would be `SimplePocos.generated.cs` (since we're running `dotnet-codegencs template run SimplePocos ...`).
+If we specify `-p:SingleFile` but don't specify a `--File` then the default output file would be `SimplePocos.g.cs` (since we're running `dotnet-codegencs template run SimplePocos ...`).
 (P.S. we suggest this `-p:` as an [alternative prefix](https://github.com/CodegenCS/command-line-api/commit/b78690b47a68e9a9aca419c0c053df1acb9317b5) to avoid conflicting options with the main tool, but it's also possible to use  standard formats like `--youroption` or `/youroption`)

 For any template that [define their own arguments/options](https://github.com/CodegenCS/Templates/blob/main/DatabaseSchema/SimplePocos/SimplePocos.cs#L52) using [`ConfigureCommand()`](https://github.com/CodegenCS/Templates/blob/main/DatabaseSchema/SimplePocos/SimplePocos.cs#L47) and [.NET System.CommandLine syntax](https://docs.microsoft.com/en-us/dotnet/standard/commandline/define-commands#define-options) we can also get help (see template usage and options):